Percutaneous Discectomy - Treatment for Herniated Discs

 Before surgery, patients undergo a detailed medical assessment and MRI imaging studies.
 Light general anaesthesia or sedation is used to ensure complete comfort during the procedure.
 Following the operation most patients are comfortable and can go home the same day.
 Post-operative care includes follow-up appointments to monitor progress and, if needed, adjustments to pain medication.
 The road to recovery involves gradually reintroducing activities from 2-6 weeks, focusing on regaining strength and mobility while avoiding heavy lifting or strenuous exercise.
 If all post-operative instructions are followed, percutaneous discectomy recovery time can take up to six weeks.

-What Are the Benefits and Risks of This Surgery?
+What Are the Benefits and Risks of Percutaneous Discectomy?

 Percutaneous discectomy offers several advantages over traditional open surgery.
 This procedure has no need for an incision, translating to minimal muscle trauma and no expectation of scarring or epidural fibrosis.
 Patients often experience faster recovery times, allowing them to return to daily activities or work more swiftly.
 Additionally, the risk and variety of complications is lower, providing a safer option for many patients.
 However, there are potential risks to consider.
 Though rare, infection can occur as a discitis or inflammation of the operated disc.
 Heat transfer can occur from the disc to the nerve can occur during the surgery causing a neuritis in 2%.
 This causes additional pain in the buttock and leg which resolves in 2-6 weeks.
 There’s also a chance of disc herniation recurring as with all kinds of discectomy surgery.
 Understanding these benefits and risks helps in making an informed decision about this minimally invasive surgery.